-783 FOUNDATIONS OF INDIVIDUAL AND TEAM SPORTS.
+- 783 FOUNDATIONS OF INDIVIDUAL AND TEAM SPORTS.
 This course will ensure that students have a solid understanding of fundamental rules and skills necessary to play a variety of sports.
 The overall goal is to help students find activities that they will use to help maintain wellness.

-FALL TEAM SPORTS.
+Required in grade 9 or 10.
+One semester.
+0.5 credit - FALL TEAM SPORTS.
 The major team sports in this unit include basketball, touch or flag football, soccer, 787 softball, street hockey, and volleyball.
 Each student will be required to dress-out and participate in the activity selected for that day.
 This will be an exciting course for students who enjoy playing team sports and want to get in shape at the same time.
 This course is for any student who wants to play sports and is not intended for varsity athletes looking to perfect skills for competition.
 One semester for grades 11 and 12.
 0.5 credit